-Worn-out well pump: The life of well pumps is about 10 to 15 years.
-If your well pump is older than this and is giving recurring problems, it’s time to think of replacing it.
+The life of well pumps is about 10 to 15 years.
+If the pump is older than this and giving recurring problems, it may be time to replace it.

 How To Fix Low Well Water Pressure

-Sediment and mineral deposit build-up in faucets and fixtures over time.
-They look like chalky formulations and can deposit on the aerators of the faucet causing low pressure.
-You can use a wrench to remove the aerator from the faucet and wash it clean and then put it back on the faucet.
+Sediment and mineral deposits build up in faucets and fixtures over time, causing low pressure in the process.
+You can use a wrench to remove the aerator from the faucet and wash it clean before putting it back on the faucet.

-If you know how to adjust pressure through the pressure switch, you can try doing it.
-Readjust till you get it right.
+If you know how to adjust pressure through a pressure switch, you can try doing that.
+Readjust the pressure switch till you get it right.